robertsLando/node-red-contrib-m-bus/README.md

 }
 ```

 If property `storeDevices` is set to true, once connected, the client will check for existing devices json file `mbus_devices.json` that is stored in `.node-red` dir.
-If it is a valid `Array` of `string` or `Number` it will start reading devices and so the scan is skipped.
+If it is a valid `Array` of `string`s or `Number`s, once it is successfuly loaded, client will emit `mbDevicesLoaded` event and than start reading devices (scan is skipped so the init process is quicker in this way).

 Other **mbus-client** events are: